7eggs/node-druid-query/README.md

 Set DimensionSpec.

+If first argument is an object, then just use it as DimensionSpec.

-Depending on arguments length creates default or extraction dimension spec.
+If not depending on arguments length creates default or extraction dimension spec.

 If second or third argument is object ExtractionDimensionSpec is created.